 Determining eligibility

 Financial aid eligibility is the difference between the contribution students and their families are expected to make toward tuition and VCU’s estimated yearly cost of attendance.
-Students with an expected family contribution less than the COA are eligible for need-based financial aid.
+Students with an student aid index (SAI) less than the COA are eligible for need-based financial aid.
 If the EFC exceeds COA, the student is eligible for financial aid not based on need.

 Scholarships may impact financial aid awards since the combination of all financial aid and scholarships cannot exceed a student’s need or COA.
 Students who have received scholarships not listed on their award letter or eServices Financial Aid page should provide this information to the Office of Financial Aid as soon as possible.